deltaphc/raylib-rs/README.md

 # NOTE 4.x version in progress.

-Raylib 4.2 is currenlty a work in progress.
+Raylib 4.2 is currently a work in progress.
 In the meantime you can use a fork: https://github.com/bitten2up/raylib-rs

 Add this to your Cargo.toml
 ```toml